MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-install-test.md

     ```

 # Running the CDS console application
-At this point, you can program agains the CDS APIs.
+At this point, you can program against the CDS APIs.
 You can then run and debug your application like you would with any other .NET application.

 From Solution Explorer, open the App.config file and copy the following code snippet inside the `Main()` entry method.